phng3001/alliancecan/variant_calling/readme.md

 ```
 #### b.
 Run the script `count_read_by_window.py`
 ##### Usage
-To display usage instructions for the script:
+To display usage instructions for this script:
 ```python
 python count_read_by_window.py -h
 ```